Five dead, including gunman, in Texas nursing home shooting: official

 No further details were available.

-(Reporting by Bernie Woodall in Fort Lauderdale, Fla.; Editing by Scott Malone and Diane Craft)
+(Reporting by Bernie Woodall in Fort Lauderdale, Fla., and Rich McKay in Atlanta; Editing by Scott Malone and Diane Craft)